ch007m/idpbuilder-gitea/README.md

 [buildah-image : build-and-push] sha256:4e236a2bce1f0102f505d35a2661d2e9c214f5a84373ca2942a388b3b566768bgitea.cnoe.localtest.me:8443/giteaadmin/my-quarkus-app
 ```

-## Step validating that a pod can be created using a gitea image
+## Pod created from an image hosted on gitea

 You can verify that we can pull/tag and push an image like also to run a pod using the image pushed on gitea
 ```bash